 Proverbs 4:23 (NLT) – Guard your heart above all else, for it determines the course of your life.

-Therefore, we need to be fearless in moving away from toxic relationships and moving toward healthy relationships that will bring out the best in us.
+Therefore, we need to be fearless in moving away from toxic relationships and toward healthy relationships that will bring out the best in us.

 Want more insight?